-Once admitted to graduate study, each candidate will be assigned a graduate advisor.
+Once admitted to graduate study, each candidate will be assigned a graduate program advisor.
 The candidate and the graduate advisor will meet to discuss the graduate degree or licensure plan to be followed.
 Candidates are required to complete EDU 5523 Educational Research at the first available opportunity.
-The graduate plan is to be reviewed prior to each semester's registration to make certain satisfactory progress is being made.
+A grade of B or better must be earned in EDU 5523 or the candidate must repeat the course and earn at least a B. The graduate plan is to be reviewed prior to each semester's registration to make certain satisfactory progress is being made.
 A copy of the candidate's graduate degree or licensure plan is to be filed with the School of Education and the Office of the Registrar.
 All revisions to the graduate plan must be filed with these offices.